alechenninger/blog/posts/stay_calm_stop_mocking.md

 // Both of these commenters are falling into the same circular trap: _"You can't test
 // dependencies in a unit test because unit tests don't test dependencies."_

 Let's back up.
+We've been talking a lot about replacing dependencies with mocks or stubs or fakes.
-Why are we replacing collaborators with fakes or mocks or stubs or whatever in the first place?
+Why are we replacing dependencies in the first place?

 * We'd like the cause of failures to be clear.
 More dependencies means more places to look for a bug.
 More places to look means slower diagnoses, slower diagnoses means users see features and fixes